Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 Where Are They Now?

-iNuka also won the Seedstars Nairobi competition and were one of two startups who represented Africa at the Seedstars 2017 global finals in Switzerland.
+iNuka also won the Seedstars Nairobi competition and was one of two startups that represented Africa at the Seedstars 2017 global finals in Switzerland.

 iNuka Pap also went on to sign an insurance deal with the British-American Investment company Britam, which will see them offering Kenyans “automatic medical insurance cover” once they have saved a specific amount on the platform.
 In 2016 they were voted among the top 100 Fintech Startups by Fintech Africa, a South African organisation advancing Africa’s financial services sector.